Subham-R/Seatle-Airbnb-data-Analysis/README.md

 ## File Descriptions <a name="files"></a>

-There are notebook available here to showcase work related to the above questions.
+There is notebook available here to showcase work related to the above questions.
 This notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells wre used to assist in walking through the thought process for individual steps.

 ## Results<a name="results"></a>